tradle/mycloud/project/docs/research.md

 sending a SelfIntroduction with an identity with N keys will cause N lookups in the PubKeysTable - potential attack against that table's read capacity

 maybe duplicate `pub` to another attribute and use IN ComparisonOperator (unusable in KeyConditionExpression)

+if there are virtual props, you can't validate the signature without the model for the object